 The torture and execution of criminals was not senseless or reactionary, but a methodical, measured response to the crime.
 There was what Foucault describes as a ‘legal code of pain’ (p34), which dictated exactly the duration and type of pain to be inflicted, and the method of final execution depending on the details of the crime.
 There were also instances of symbolic torture and execution where the crime would in effect be written on the body of the criminal.

 At this time, all crimes were perceived as an attack on the abstract “body” of the sovereign, a body that symbolised his/her power.
-Corporal punishment served to restore that body to its fullness through taking revenge on the body of the criminal.
-As a statement of power these punishments relied on the sense of spectacle they engendered in the general public, who were participants as much as observers to the workings of justice.
-The visible nature of the results of torture and the public space of the execution were contrived as a statement of sovereign power, a power that was furthered by the royal pardon; the only means by which an execution could be lawfully prevented.
+Corporal punishment served to restore that body to its fullness by taking revenge on the body of the criminal.
+As a statement of power, these punishments relied on the sense of spectacle they engendered in the general public, who were participants in as much as observers to the workings of justice.
+The visible results of torture and the public space of the execution were contrived as a statement of sovereign power.
+This power was furthered by the royal pardon; the only means by which an execution could be lawfully prevented.